heavyblotto/memorativa/docs/memorativa-design.md

 Rather than only modeling and representing the **physical properties of objects**, the Memorativa system seeks to model and represent the **conceptual properties of perceptions** through **prototypes**.
 For example, for an apple, the system models not just its physical properties (e.g., color, size) but also its symbolic meanings (e.g., temptation, knowledge) and cultural references (e.g., Eve's apple, Newton's apple).

-To facilitate input and creation of percepts and prototypes, the system provides a game that can be played.
-In this game, the player collects perceptions.
-The game prompts the player for perceptions and rewards the player with glass beads.
-As play progressive, the player builds upon the "internal cosmos" with the playful assistance of the game, who behind the scenes learns from the player, surfaces connections, and assists with cultivation by employing the Memorativa model.
+To facilitate input and creation of percepts and prototypes within a cybernetic system, the system provides a game that can be played, the Glass Bead Game.

-Such a game requires:

-- a space to play
-- ways to play the game
-- ways to show the game
-- rules for the game

 ## The Model